IDN Catalogue Profile - Specification

 2.4 Agents

-When registered, Agents are given a persistent identifier web address.
+When registered in the AgentsDB, Agents are given a persistent identifier web address.
 Such identifiers may have been created elsewhere, or may be assigned by the Data Agents DB.

-This identifier resolves - you can click on it and go to a web page - and it has been assigned by a party other than the IDN, in this case, the Australian Government Linked Data Working Group, which is a source fo many organisational persistent identifiers.
+This identifier resolves - you can click on it and go to a web page - and it has been assigned by a party other than the IDN, in this case, the Australian Government Linked Data Working Group, which is a source for many organisational persistent identifiers.

 Here is an example of an identifier for an Organisation supplied by the IDN: